eriktuck/ei-dev/docs/project-organization/project-planning.md

 ##### Goal

-Provide a single source for documenting and sharing EI's approach to metrics product development and best practices for current and future staff.
+Create a single source for documenting and sharing EI's approach to metrics product development and best practices for current and future staff.

 ##### Objectives